General Equipment at Anderson Hospital Maryville Illinois

 Union: UA Local 562 (St. Louis) and Local 268 (Kansas City)

-• Gasket work — Cutting and removing Garlock asbestos sheet gaskets from pipe flanges throughout the steam distribution system.
-Crane Company valve packing removal exposed workers to raw asbestos fibers scraped from valve stems.
+• Gasket work — Cutting and removing gaskets and packing asbestos sheet gaskets from pipe flanges throughout the steam distribution system. mpany valve packing removal exposed workers to raw asbestos fibers scraped from valve stems.

-• Valve packing replacement — Repacking gate valves, globe valves, and control valves with Garlock braided asbestos rope in confined, unventilated spaces.
+• Valve packing replacement — Repacking gate valves, globe valves, and control valves with gaskets and packing braided asbestos rope in confined, unventilated spaces.
 Old packing fibers became airborne during scraping.

-• Pipe insulation removal — Stripping Johns-Manville and Kaylo pipe covering during renovation, releasing decades-old deteriorated asbestos material in quantity.
+• Pipe insulation removal — Stripping and calcium silicate pipe insulation during renovation, releasing decades-old deteriorated asbestos material in quantity.

 • Proximity exposure — Sharing mechanical rooms and pipe tunnels with Heat and Frost Insulators Local 1 members while insulation cutting and mixing generated constant airborne fiber.